 Runner Check in – This is mandatory for all runners of this event!
 For safety purposes all runners must check in race morning and confirm bib# and distance.
 This allows us to accurately track who is out on the course.
 Failure to do so will lead to disqualification.
 Check in times for the 25 miler is from 5:00AM-5:45AM with a 6AM start, and the 8 miler from 5:00AM-6:45AM with a 7:00AM start.

 Bib Numbers – Numbers must be visible at all times.
 Runners are required to check in at each aid station.
-This year we are trying something new.
-In an effort to fulfilling our initiatives in being a sustainable and more enviro-responsible event, we are experimenting with re-usable armbands to replace traditional bib numbers.
-The runners number will be affixed to the arm band via kinesiotape or velcro(still experimenting).
 It is the responsibility of the runner to make sure each aid station has recorded their bib number.

 Parking – Due to the size of the town and limited available parking, there is no parking allowed on town streets.
-Event parking will be located at Antiques Plus just 3 blocks south of the center of town immediately after the post office.
+Event parking will be located at Antiques Plus just 1.5 blocks south of Trimmer Outpost immediately after the post office.
 Violators will be towed at the owners expense and risk expulsion from future participation in this event.
 No Parking allowed at Mormon Station State Park.

 - Antiques Plus – parking is available at Antiques Plus south of house.
 No parking in the driveway.
 This location is approximately 0.2 miles from the event start/finish.